aridjayarecipes/cutesrecipes.web.app/content/post/2517-recipe-of-super-quick-homemade-healthy-and-tasty-moong-dal-soup.md

 1. Take 1 tbsp coriander leaves

 It is incredibly high in protein and high in fiber while being low in fat.
 The recipe makes a delicious, tasty soup.
 Very easy, and quick to make.
-Delicious, quick &amp; healthy dal fry to go with rice, jeera rice or even with roti, plain paratha.
+Delicious, quick & healthy dal fry to go with rice, jeera rice or even with roti, plain paratha.

 <!--inarticleads2-->